Fantasy Grand Prix is designed to be fun, easy and quick to play (but tricky to win!)

 After each Grand Prix the real results are updated and scores are calculated so you’ll be able to logon to see how you are getting on.

 Make the most of the first two races to figure out your strategy!
 During the first two rounds you can make as many team changes as you like – use this opportunity!!

-From Bahrain onwards you have just 8 free team changes for the rest of the season, you can change your team more but it will cost you a 10 points penalty per change.
+From Bahrain onwards you have just 6 free team changes for the rest of the season, you can change your team more but it will give you a 10 points penalty per change.

 As with real Grand Prix the winning driver scores 25 points, 2nd place receives 18, then 15, 12, 10, 8, 6, 4, 2… to 1 point for 10th place.
 If any of your drivers finish in the top ten places they will receive the same points.

-Again, in symmetry with real F1, cars also score points so if you choose McLaren as one of your cars and Jenson Button (McLaren Driver) finishes 3rd then you’ll still score 15 points even if you didn’t have Button because you have McLaren as a car.
+Again, in symmetry with actual results, cars also score points so if you choose McLaren as one of your cars and Fernando Alonso (McLaren Driver) finishes 3rd then you’ll still score 15 points even if you didn’t have Alonso in your team, because you have McLaren as a car.
 If McLaren scored a 1-2 finish then you’d receive a whopping 43points (25+18).

 Note that qualifying points and results are based on the final starting grid.
 In the event of a driver claiming Pole Position on Saturday, but having a penalty, it is the final FIA classification that determines the qualifying results and associated points.
 If you have a driver in your team and they grab Pole Position, but have a penalty and line up 10th, they won’t get the points for Pole Position.
 If their team mate starts 9th of better your driver won’t score the ‘beating team mate’ points either.